-Consensus has a number of experts who can work with individuals in any of our services who require complex and specialist interventions.
+We have a number of experts who work with individuals in any of our services who may require complex and specialist interventions.
 These experts are involved right from the start of an individual’s journey with us, giving them the extra support they need and delivering specialist staff training to manage behaviour that may be considered challenging.

 “We’re effective because we listen to, and understand, the people we support, helping them to turn their wishes and goals into opportunities and achievements – and an all-round better quality of life.”

 I’ve worked in social care since 1986 when I began my career as a Care Assistant.
 I progressed to Senior Care Assistant and then management roles supporting people with learning disabilities, many of whom were also living with Prader-Willi Syndrome (PWS).

 As PWS Strategic Lead for Consensus I support teams to efficiently and effectively provide support to those with PWS, whether in a PWS or a specific service or one of our services for people with learning disabilities and autism.
 Our aim is to enable the people we support to lead a valued, fulfilled and in PWS terms, a healthy life whilst at the same time maximising their independence and supporting them to achieve their full potential within the inherent limitations of the syndrome.
 I provide expert PWS advice and information across the business to improve the overall service we deliver, whilst endeavouring to ensure we remain the UK’s leading provider of PWS services.
 I also act as the interface between Consensus Gretton and the PWS Association (PWSA), Foundation for Prader-Willi Research (FPWR) and its various associates, plus various medical, scientific and research professionals in the UK and further afield.

 Outside of work I… enjoy family time, walking our dog, eating out, playing golf, music, politics, film and TV.